 LinkedIn has More than 10,000 Software Product Packages for B2B

 You can use these to highlight specific products with reviews and ratings.

 Majority of B2B Content Marketers Use LinkedIn For Authentic Social Media Marketing

 96% of B2B content marketers, which makes LinkedIn the top social network for B2B marketing.

-- Majority of B2B content marketers use LinkedIn ads
+Majority of B2B Content Marketers use LinkedIn Ads

-In fact, 80% of content marketers make the most of LinkedIn ads.
+Recent statistics tell us that 80% of content marketers make the most of LinkedIn ads.

-- B2B decision makers use LinkedIn to look up purchases
+B2B Decision Makers Use LinkedIn to look up Purchases

-33% of decision makers use LinkedIn to do their product research.
+33% of decision-makers use LinkedIn to do their product research.

 Seven times more reactions and 24 times more comments on live streams than if they were to just upload a regular video.